Dhaliyanoushad/unicornGlow/README.md

 Menstrual Tracker – Helps users track their menstrual cycle, predict upcoming periods, and gain insights into their health patterns.
 Mood-Based Recipe Suggestions – Recommends personalized recipes based on the user's mood, ensuring nutritional balance and emotional well-being.
 AI Chatbot – Provides instant support, answers health-related queries, and offers wellness tips for a holistic self-care experience.
-By combining these features, UnicornGlow enhances convenience, promotes self-awareness, and encourages a proactive approach to health and wellness—all within a single, user-friendly platform.]
+By combining these features, UnicornGlow enhances convenience, promotes self-awareness, and encourages a proactive approach to health and wellness—all within a single, user-friendly platform.
+Mood-Based Music Recommendations – Suggests music tailored to the user's current mood, helping to elevate spirits, relax, or motivate.]

 ## Technical Details